cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-07-10-my-phd-as-a-comic.md

 ---
 layout: post
 title: My PhD as a Comic
-subtitle: A tale of when I became a superhero
+subtitle: The time when I became a superhero
 tags: research
 description: At the end of my PhD journey, I was lucky enough to be surrounded by professional software artists.
 Together, we created a comic to make the ideas of my PhD thesis more accessible and engaging to the non-tech audience.
 In this article, I share the comic and the story behind it.
 keywords: